Hiring a Contractor

 Here are things to ask when looking for a good contractor:

-- How long have you been doing (service, ie HVAC, electrical)?
+- How long have you been doing this work (electric, HVAC, home renovations)?

 - How long have you been working in this area (city, county). – this tells you if the possibly had to move to another county, city to do work because they suck and ruined their reputation where they live.